elixir-lang/elixir/README.md

     OptimizedMath.fibonacci(10)  % => 55

 The third fibonacci method in `OptimizedMath` is optimized because the last method it calls is itself.
 In order to understand the difference between both versions and how tail call optimization works, we recommend reading more about it on the Recursion chapter from [Learn You Some Erlang](http://learnyousomeerlang.com/recursion).

+### Pattern matching in methods

+As we mentioned earlier and saw in the examples above, pattern matching is also allowed in method signatures.
+If the given args does not match a given method, it will try the next one until it succeeds or none is found, raising an error.
+Below, is an example that checks if a list is the prefix of another, relying solely on pattern matching:

+    module Prefix
+      % This won't match if the first element of each list is not equal def is?([i|prefix], [i|list])
+        is?(prefix, list)
+      end

+      % If prefix is empty or gets empty, it matches def is?([], _list)
+        true
+      end

+      % Anything else is false
+      def is?(_prefix, _list)
+        false
+      end
+    end

+The fact `OrderedDict`s are allowed in pattern matching and pattern matching is allowed in methods, makes it possible to use key-value arguments:

+    def do_something(value, 'special: true)
+      % Do something special
+    end

+    def do_something(value, 'special: false)
+      % Do something not that special
+    end

 ### Retrieving a method as a function